 Some browsers uncompress files while downloading them, but leave the .gz file extension.
-If these steps do not work, remove the . gz extension from the files and repeat step 3.
+If these steps do not work, remove the .gz extension from the files and repeat step 3.
 For each file, this command creates a subdirectory named Diskn, where n is either 1 or the disk number identified in the file name.

-When you have extracted all of the required installation files, refer to the following
+When you have extracted all of the required installation files, refer to the following section:

-"Installing the Oracle Database Software" on page 3-5
+- "Running the rootpre.sh Script" on page 3-5 - "Installing the Oracle Database Software" on page 3-6